dguzenko/newdocs/docs/events.md

 ### Step 2.
 Set up the view

-The App is ready and you can proceede displaying it in the Frontend.
+The App is ready and you can proceed displaying it in the Frontend.
 Follow the [official ZOO docs](http://www.yootheme.com/zoo/documentation/getting-started/how-to-create-a-joomla-menu-link) to set up the *Events App* Frontpage view.

 ### Step 3.
 Set up the Module